Myanmar Junta Stages Election After Five Years Of Civil War

 But after Aung San Suu Kyi's National League for Democracy party trounced pro-military opponents in the 2020 elections, Min Aung Hlaing snatched power in a coup, alleging widespread voter fraud.

-"I don't think she would consider these elections to be meaningful in any way," her son Kim Aris said from his home in Britain.
+"I don't think she would consider these elections to be meaningful in any way," her son Kim Aris said from his home in Britain.'Environment of repression'

 Most parties from the 2020 vote, including Aung San Suu Kyi's, have since been dissolved.